pdebashis/ruby-algorithmic-trading/README.md

 A simple ruby algorithmic trading framework capable of automated buying or selling using predefined set of rules Supports Kite/Fyer API

-#Features
+###### Features
-Buy and Sell using existing strategies
+- Buy and Sell using existing strategies
-Formulate trading strategy using the framework Back-testing and Live-testing
+- Formulate trading strategy using the framework
+- Back-testing and Live-testing
-Measure and optimize with the help of reports
+- Measure and optimize with the help of reports

-#Setup
+###### Setup
-rvm install 2.5.5
+- rvm install 2.5.5
-git clone <git-url>
+- git clone <git-url>
-Create config.yaml,	Kite.yaml, Fyer.yaml
+- Create config.yaml,	Kite.yaml, Fyer.yaml
-Added geckodriver-v0.27.0-linux32.tar.gz to $PATH
+- Add geckodriver to $PATH
-Yum install firefox
+- yum install firefox
-gem install watir
+- gem install watir
-gem install telegram-bot-ruby
+- gem install telegram-bot-ruby
-gem install selenium-webdriver
+- gem install selenium-webdriver
-gem install frappuccino
+- gem install frappuccino

-#AWS Deployment
+###### AWS Deployment
 1. Setup a VPC(65000 IPs) and have a subnet (251 IPs).
 VPC requires a region and IP range
 2. Setup a sbnet in suitable availability zone.
 3. Enable public IPv4 address on subnet